Many Tombstone AZ attractions are found along Allen St. - but not all of them!

 We passed it up for quite a while.
 When we finally went in - we were amazed!

 The museum building is historic.
-Once home to the family & the woman who received a rose cutting from her Scottish immigrant friend.
+Once home to the family and the woman who received a rose cutting from her Scottish immigrant friend.
 From that - this Lady Banksia rose has grown.

-It blooms every April, & is spread over a large trellis.
+It blooms every April, and is spread over a large trellis.

 The historic Tombstone Epitaph

 Tombstone Epitaph - Learn the techniques used by Tombstone's 2nd newspaper.
 It was published by John Clum, the 1st mayor of incorporated Tombstone (3rd of the townsite), starting in 1880.
 It's still published today.
 This Tombstone Arizona draw is another of our preferences!

 Tombstone Western Heritage Museum - Fremont & 6th Streets.
 Specialists in Wyatt Earp memorabilia, they also have one-of-a-kind items from the other Earp brothers and the Cochise County Cow-Boys.
-Admission price is a steal & the proprietor is extremely welcoming!
+Admission price is a steal and the proprietor is extremely welcoming!
 If you're an Earp history buff, this is a must-see among these Tombstone Arizona attractions!

 Gunfighters Historical Museum - Lots of great old Wild West historical memorabilia, including the OK Corral gunfight.
 On Toughnut Street, right at the end of 4th Street.
 It's a Tombstone AZ attraction that doesn't cost much - but gives you a lot.
 We love roaming its displays.

 Old West Books - A good read on Tombstone's history, and the old West can be found all around downtown.
 Most have other items such as T-shirts, book-marks, etc. On Allen Street: at 401 - Tombstone Old West Books; at 504 - Silver Hills Trading Co.
 Then there's Red Marie's at 12 S. 5th St. owned by retired town historian Ben Traywick.
 Great Tombstone AZ appeal for those who love the history!

 Wild West Clothing - Probably the best known is Spur Western Wear on 414 Allen St. Bronco Trading is at 410 Allen St. The Branding Iron is on 503 Allen.
-Shady Lady's Closet at 406 Allen is more of a general women's wear shop, though it does have items with a Western flair & always a sale going on.
+Shady Lady's Closet at 406 Allen is more of a general women's wear shop, though it does have items with a Western flair and always a sale going on.